 Example 1

-And here, we convert % to a decimal number and back:
+And here, we convert

 You can see that the calculations on the top are just the opposite operations of the calculations on the bottom, and writing things twice is unnecessary.